FomTarro/pkmn-tournament-overlay-tool/README.md

 This process was both very labor-intensive and very error-prone.
 I figured it must be possible to engineer a better workflow.
 What if you could accomplish the same results as the above, plus much more, all with a single click?
 Could we build in guard rails to drastically reduce the odds of displaying the wrong information?

 The answer, of course, was yes!
-Which is how we got here!
+Which brings us to this tool...

 ## The What
 The goal of this tool is to easily compile player and team information such that it can be quickly displayed on the fly during tournament matches,